Citizen2405/IEEE-LAUNCHPAD/profiles/kwilbur@mulearn.md

 # K Wilbur Donovan
-### About Me

-> Hi I am Wilbur.
-I am an avid learner.
-I am skilled in designing tools such as figma.
-I am proficient in various programming languages such as python, Java and C.
-I am familiar with MySQL and basics of front end developement(HTML|CSS|JavaScript).
+### Hi, I am Wilbur.
+I am a 2023 BTech CS graduate.
+I am passionate about designing and software developement.
+I am proficient in various designing tools such as Figma, Illustrator and Photoshop.
+I also have a sound understanding of various programming languages such as Java, Python, C/C++, JavaScript and I am familiar with HTML/CSS.
+I am an avid learner who is excited to put my skills in its best use at every opportunity that presents.

 ## Portfolio Highlights